Dale Hansen: Gay players in the NFL

 In a February 2014 broadcast, Hansen delivered a commentary supporting NFL draft candidate Michael Sam coming out as a gay man.
 He contrasted Sam's homosexuality making players "uncomfortable", with criminal activity by other NFL players which is routinely condoned, and likened contemporary discomfort with gay players to white athletes' and fans' past discomfort with black players.
 He concluded saying, "I'm not always comfortable when a man tells me he is gay; I don't understand his world.
 But I do understand that he is part of mine."

 In Hansen's commentary he described as what he saw a double standard within the NFL, stating, "You beat a woman and drag her down a flight of stairs, pulling her hair out by the roots?
 You're the fourth guy taken in the draft," he said.
 "Caught with drugs?
 Kill someone driving drunk?
 Rape a woman?
 People are O.K. with that.
 You love another man?"
 Hansen said.
 "Well, now you've gone too far."

 The video, posted to YouTube, garnered a large amount of interest on social media.
 It also received attention from mainstream media, featured by the New York Daily News, CTV News, Newsweek, People magazine, and others.

-As a result, Hansen appeared on The Ellen DeGeneres Show on Feb 14, 2014.
+As a result, Hansen appeared on The Ellen DeGeneres Show on February 14, 2014.

 #TakeAKnee Protests

-In September 2017, then-President Donald Trump criticized Colin Kaepernick and other NFL players who took a knee during the national anthem before games to raise awareness for police brutality and racial injustice.
-He spoke at a rally in Alabama, stating, "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a bitch off the field right now.
+In September 2017, Donald Trump, then the US president, criticized Colin Kaepernick and other NFL players who took a knee during the national anthem before games to raise awareness for police brutality and racial injustice.
+Trump spoke at a rally in Alabama, stating, "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a bitch off the field right now.
 Out!
 He's fired.
 He's fired!' " Hansen took to the air to discuss his latest take on Trump and that week's NFL protests.
 Hansen mentioned he himself had served in the Vietnam War and that his best friend in high school "did not die so that you can decide who is a patriot and who loves America more."
 He also stated, "The young, black athletes are not disrespecting America or the military by taking a knee during the anthem.
 They are respecting the best thing about America.
 It's a dog whistle to the racists among us to say otherwise."

 The video went viral, receiving millions of views on social media.
 It gained so much widespread attention, prompting The New York Times to profile Hansen.
 The Times described Hansen as a progressive voice, "talking — in remarkably personal terms" — about sexual abuse, violence against women, racism in sports and gun violence.